Dresden was the capital and royal residency king of Saxony back in the days. Today it still is a hidden gem of Europe.

 32. Pub and bars Night tour

-Hear stories of legendary visitors and their adventures in local pubs, while you get some free drinks.
+Hear stories of legendary visitors and their adventures in local pubs, while you get some free drinks with the Dresden by Night Tour.

 Those tales of people and places could only come from Dresden.